handsontable/hyperformula/docs/guide/dependency-graph.md

 As one range can be used in different formulas, we can reuse its node and avoid duplicating the work during computation.

-## Getting immediate precedents / dependents of a cell
+## Getting immediate precedents or dependents of a cell

 HyperFormula API includes methods that reveal parts of the dependency graph.
 In particular, they return the graph neighbors of a given cell.